Afghan cricket team in Bangladesh in 2021–22

 On 13 February 2022, the Afghanistan team arrived in Sylhet to begin a week-long training camp ahead of the matches.
 However, shortly after the team arrived, eight Afghan cricketers and three members of their support staff tested positive for COVID-19.
-As a result, the entire touring party was placed into isolation for 48 hours.
+As a result, the entire touring party was asked to go into isolation for 48 hours before fresh tests were conducted.
 On 16 February 2022, all of Afghanistan's touring party returned negative COVID-19 tests.
 The team had requested a second round of testing after they believed the first round returned false positives.

 In the first ODI, Afghanistan made 215 runs in their innings.
 In reply, Bangladesh were reduced to 45/6 in the twelfth over of their run chase, with Fazalhaq Farooqi taking four wickets.
 However, Afif Hossain and Mehidy Hasan then made an unbeaten 174-run partnership, with Bangladesh reaching 219/6 to win the match by four wickets.
 The 174-run stand between Afif Hossain and Mehidy Hasan was the highest seventh-wicket partnership for Bangladesh in an ODI match, and the second-highest seventh-wicket partnership in ODI cricket.
 In the second ODI, Litton Das and Mushfiqur Rahim set a new third-wicket partnership record for Bangladesh, with 202 runs.
-Bangladesh went on to win the match by 88 runs, winning the series with a match to play.
+Bangladesh went on to beat Afghanistan by 88 runs, winning the series with a match to play.
 Afghanistan won the third ODI by seven wickets, with Rahmanullah Gurbaz scoring an unbeaten century.
 Bangladesh won the ODI series 2–1.

-Bangladesh won the first T20I match by 61 runs, after they had made 155/8 in their innings, and bowling Afghanistan out for 94 runs.
-Afghanistan won the second T20I match by eight wickets, with the series drawn 1–1.
+The T20I series was drawn 1–1.
+Bangladesh had won the first T20I match by 61 runs, after making 155/8 in their innings, and bowling Afghanistan out for 94 runs.
+Afghanistan won the second T20I match by eight wickets.